kraemer-raimund/isbn-kata/README.md

 ## Application

 The program is a book library administration app.
 You can consider the provided code to be a small subset of the full application.

 If you open the `BookSearchView` you find the `main` method.
-In order to avoid depending on a full UI framework, we simulate a simple UI.
-Each time the main method runs and calls `onSearchSubmitted`, it is the equivalent of the user pressing "Enter" in their search bar.
-The search input is read from the command line arguments (or can alternatively be hardcoded in the `onSearchSubmitted` method).
+When you run the application, the search field will already be prefilled with a valid ISBN for your convenience.

 ## Variants